hasandural43/Calibration-Application-for-Seeding-Maintenance-and-Fertilization-Machinery/README.md

 <div align="center">

-# 🚜 Agricultural Machinery Calibration & Engineering Suite
+# 🚜 Calibration Application for Seeding Maintenance and Fertilization Machinery

 **A Professional Desktop Application for High-Precision Seeding and Fertilization Optimization**